commial/experiments/windows-defender/ASR/README.md

 ```

 Some of them are hardly exploitable, as they check the whole path.
-But others seem' really interesting, such as:
+But others seem really interesting, such as:
 ```lua
 if l_0_3 == ".exe" and l_0_4:find("\\think-cell\\", 1, true) ~= nil then
     return mp.CLEAN